openharmony/docs/en/application-dev/reference/apis/js-apis-osAccount.md

 ## IInputer<sup>8+</sup>

-Provides callbacks for credential inputers.
+Provides callbacks for the PIN input box.

 **System API**: This is a system API.

 ### onGetData<sup>8+</sup>

-onGetData: (authSubType: AuthSubType, callback: IInputData) => void;
+onGetData: (pinSubType: AuthSubType, callback: IInputData) => void;

 Called to obtain data.